 The impact of our curriculum can be constantly monitored through both formative and summative assessment opportunities.
 Each lesson includes guidance to support teachers in assessing pupils against the learning objectives.
-Furthermore, each unit has a knowledge assessment quiz which can be used at the end of the unit to provide a summative assessment.
+Furthermore, each unit has a skill catcher and knowledge assessment quiz which can be used at the end of the unit to provide a summative assessment.

-After the implementation of our curriculum, pupils should leave Lewannick Primary School equipped with a range of skills to enable them to succeed in their secondary education.
+Pupils should leave Lewannick Primary School equipped with a range of skills to enable them to succeed in their secondary education.
 They will be enquiring learners who ask questions and can make suggestions about where to find the evidence to answer the question.
 They will be critical and analytical thinkers who are able to make informed and balanced judgements based on their knowledge of the past.

-The expected impact of our curriculum is that children will:
+The expected impact is that children will:

-- Know and understand the history of Britain, how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world. - Develop an understanding of the history of the wider world, including ancient civilisations, empires, non-European societies and the achievements of mankind. - Develop a historically-grounded understanding of substantive concepts power, invasion, settlement and migration, civilisation, religion, trade, achievements of mankind and society. - Form historical arguments based on cause and effect, consequence, continuity and change, similarity and differences. - Have an appreciation for significant individuals, inventions and events that impact our world both in history and from the present day. - Understand how historians learn about the past and construct accounts. - Ask historically-valid questions through an enquiry-based approach to learning to create structured accounts. - Explain how and why interpretations of the past have been constructed using evidence. - Make connections between historical concepts and timescales. - Meet the relevant Early Learning Goals at the end of EYFS (Reception) and the end of key stage expectations outlined in the National curriculum for History at the end of Key stage 1 and 2.
+- Know and understand the history of Britain, how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world. - Develop an understanding of the history of the wider world, including ancient civilisations, empires, non-European societies and the achievements of mankind. - Develop a historically-grounded understanding of substantive concepts power, invasion, settlement and migration, civilisation, religion, trade, achievements of mankind and society. - Form historical arguments based on cause and effect, consequence, continuity and change, similarity and differences. - Have an appreciation for significant individuals, inventions and events that impact our world both in history and from the present day. - Understand how historians learn about the past and construct accounts. - Ask historically-valid questions through an enquiry-based approach to learning to create structured accounts. - Explain how and why interpretations of the past have been constructed using evidence. - Make connections between historical concepts and timescales. - Meet the end of key stage expectations outlined in the National curriculum for History.